TonyScarpelli/ATS_Portfolio_80_Years_Of_Making_Things/README.md

 # ATS_Portfolio_80_Years_Of_Making_Things

-I'am a retired engineer, programmer, and maker of things.
+I'm a retired engineer, programmer, and maker of things.
 I've been making things most of my 81 years of life.
 This site is all about those many things I made.